EduardoGladzik/winconfig-script/README.md

-PowerShell script designed to automate tasks of my daily-basis work routine.
+PowerShell script designed to automate tasks of my daily work routine.

 The script is designed to be launched from a pen-drive.